Sachinnaik3/Case_study_How-Does-cyclistic-Bike-Share-Navigate-Speedy-Success/README.md

   cyclistic has two kind of customers casual riders who purchase bike for single ride or full day pass and another kind of customer is member rider who purchase annual   membership.

-  This is capston project of google data analytics .here i am playing junior data analyst my task in this project is to indentify the difference between anlula and casul riders of cyclistic
+  This is capston project of google data analytics .here i am playing junior data analyst role my task in this project is to indentify the difference between member and casul riders of cyclistic